SilkRose/Pony/stories/deternal/deternal.md

 Twilight looked at her and tilted her head.
 "What do you mean, won?"

-"The pony who delivered the ring to me from the Wonderbolts, they shared a little news with me about the former captain, the one who killed my wife."
+"The pony who delivered the ring to me from the Wonderbolts shared a little news with me.
+About the former captain, the one who killed my wife.
+About why they were cleaning out her desk."

 Pinkie asked, "What'd they say?"